knupel/ROMANESCO-Processing/README.md

 * Controleur : interface slider to use the objects and the different parameters.
 * Prescene : use to move the object in the 3D space.
 * Scene : Display the result, we can use this one to send to syphon or not.
-* Romanesco must be coded with Processing 3.0.1
+* Romanesco must be coded with Processing 3.0.2

 ##Memory
 Romanesco Prescene and Scene need a lot of memory to run in Processing.
 May be you will need to increase the Processing memory.

 ##Help to code
 If you want code in Romanesco there few compulsory variables, methods and functions.
-You find the different files in the folder "HELP/Romanesco Code/" and others who can help you.
+You find the different helpful files in the folder "Misc".

 ##Code and Export
 * Create a new tab with a clean sub class "SuperRomanesco" in Prescene Sketch
 * Give number ID to this one, this number must be in the series of the other.
-No interruption from the first Obj ID to the last ID.
+No interruption from the first Item ID to the last ID.
-* When your code is done, run the Prescene to create the index of yours objects in the folder : index_romanesco_objects.csv :  "Prescene-#/preferences/objects" paste this one in the to the folder "Controleur-#/preferences/objects".
+* When your code is done, run the Prescene to create the index of yours items in the folder : index_romanesco_objects.csv :  "Prescene-#/preferences/objects" paste this one in the to the folder "Controleur-#/preferences/objects".
-* Change or add a thumbnail for your object "Controleur_##/data/thumbnail/.../name+IDnumber+png" there is 4 pic for each object.
+* Change or add a thumbnail for your object "Controleur_##/data/thumbnail/.../file"+className + ".png" there is 4 pic for each object.
 Size 22x22 pixel in png mode.
-You can use the illustrator file in the main folder.
+You can use the illustrator file in the "design/picto" folder.
 * Run the sketch Controleur
 * If your code work fine, you can past your brick in the folder "Scene-##"